Ph.D. Bowling Green State University-American Studies

 Office: CU 97 Room 229

-Dr. Caputi was FAU’s Distinguished Teacher for 2001, and received FAU’s Research and Scholarly Activities award (Professor level) for 2005 and for 2012.
+Dr. Caputi was FAU’s Distinguished Teacher for 2001 and received FAU’s Research and Scholarly Activities award (Professor level) for 2005 and for 2012.
 In 2013, she was named “Feminist of the Year” by the Palm Beach County National Organization for Women (NOW).
-In 2016, she was named Eminent Scholar of the Year by the American Culture/Popular Culture Association.
+In 2016, she was named Eminent Scholar of the Year by the American Culture/Popular Culture Association and in 2020 the Association for the Study of Women in Mythology gave her their annual “Saga Award” for contributions to women’s history and culture.

-Please click on the Curriculum Vitae below for more current awards.
+Please click on the Curriculum Vitae below for more detailed information.